“How bad is Diet Coke for me?”

 When someone asks me this, the first thing that comes to mind is aspartame (APM).

 It’s the artificial sweetener in the beloved drink of so many.
-But does it increase one’s risk for cancer?
+But aspartame cause cancer, or increase its risk?

 Let’s dive in.